 Medicare is Federally sponsored health insurance for people age 65 or older, or for people of any age that have certain disabilities.
 Medicare covers many health care products and services that are considered medically necessary, but there many things (gaps) that it does not cover.
+To enroll in Medicare you get the Initial Enrollment Period and the Special Enrollment Period.
 Medicare is divided into 4 sections or “parts” that cover many health care services and supplies.
 These parts are explained below.

 The 4 Parts of Medicare

 This is basic hospital insurance.
 It helps cover inpatient care in hospitals.
 It also covers the costs associated with skilled nursing facilities, hospice care, and even some home health care.

 This is general medical insurance.
 It helps to cover many doctors’ services and outpatient care.
 It also helps to cover some costs associated with preventive care and services.

 This is where you will find Medicare Advantage Plans.
 Advantage plans are Federally approved private health insurance options that include both Part A and B above and other additional costs such as prescription drugs.
 At one time Medicare Part C was a popular choice but with the addition of Medicare Part D, most people purchase go with Part A,B and D over Part C.

 Medicare Part D

 This is the most recent addition to Medicare.
 It’s the new Medicare prescription drug coverage option that is run by private insurance companies, but these plans are approved by and under contract with Medicare.
 This will cover some of the cost of prescription drugs.

 If you understand the above, you have a pretty good understanding of Medicare.
 And it’s important to understand Medicare so that you can make a good, informed decision about purchasing Medigap insurance to fill in the gaps left by Medicare.